LindraJ/AWS-Security-Methodology/README.md

 I draw systems maps by hand for each AWS service before I touch a tool:

+- **Concept Map** — what is this service and how does it connect to its ecosystem?
 - **Behavioral Stock/Flow Map** — how does the service behave over time?
 What flows in, what flows out, what feedback loops exist?
 - **Trust/Permission Propagation Map** — what trusts what?
 How does authority flow?
 Where are the leverage points?
 - **Assumption Analysis** — what does everyone assume is true?
 What breaks those assumptions?
 What's the blast radius?